 History of the Plant

 Cumin seed oil is extracted by steam distillation from ripe seeds.
-The oil is golden brown in color with moderate viscosity and a spicy, pungent flavor.
+The oil is golden brown in colour with moderate viscosity and a spicy, pungent flavour.

 Commonly known Benefits